Go into the Spark Editor, and click on 'Add New Block'.

-The Content tab is the place where you add your content, but first, you will need to add a Row. (you can have multiple Rows in a Block)
+The Content tab is the place where you add your content.
+But first, you will need to add a new row by selecting 'Add New Row'. (you can have multiple Rows in a Block)

-Rows act the same way Blocks at it's basic functions.
-You can delete, duplicate, rename, re-order.
+Rows act the same way Blocks in its basic functions.
+You can delete, duplicate, rename, and re-order.

 As you create a row, it will have a Row Settings and Columns tab.

-Settings have the same options that you can adjust for the Block settings, with a few exceptions like container, alignment, and more:
+Settings have the same options that you can adjust for the Block settings, with few exceptions like 'Container', 'Alignment', and more:

 Once you choose a layout, you can add, edit, delete, and duplicate columns.

-As you edit the Column, it will have a Column Settings tab, and a Content tab.
+When you edit the Column, it will have a Column Settings tab and a Content tab.

 Column Settings have the same options as Block and Row settings, with the exceptions shown below:

-Each widget will differentiate in terms of their customization options.
+Each widget will be different in terms of their customization options.
 Also, each widget will have 2 tabs same as for the previous elements: